benchopt/benchopt/doc/user_guide/advanced.rst

 Config File Location
 ~~~~~~~~~~~~~~~~~~~~

-For global config file, the resolution order is the following:
+For the global configuration file, the resolution order is the following:

 1. The environment variable ``BENCHOPT_CONFIG`` is set to an existing file,
 2. A file ``benchopt.ini`` in the current directory,
 3. The default file is ``$HOME/.config/benchopt.ini``.

-For benchmark config files, they are usually located in the benchmark folder with name ``benchopt.ini``.
-If it does not exists, the default is to use the global config file.
+For benchmark configuration files, they are usually located in the benchmark folder, and named ``benchopt.ini``.
+If it does not exist, the default is to use the global config file.

 .. _config_structure: